Ellie (The Last of Us): Television series

 Bella Ramsey's casting as Ellie in HBO's television adaptation of the games was announced on February 10, 2021.
-Any actresses considered for Ellie for the canceled film adaptation—such as Maisie Williams and Kaitlyn Dever—had aged out of consideration by the time the series was in production, resulting in a reset of candidates.
-Around 105 actors had been considered; the producers sought a performer who could portray a resourceful, quirky, and potentially violent character.
-After watching Ramsey's audition tape, they spoke to David Benioff and D. B. Weiss—showrunners of Game of Thrones, in which Ramsey had a recurring role—who assured them of her talent.
-Ramsey secured the role less than a month after her audition.
+Actors considered for the canceled film adaptation—like Maisie Williams and Kaitlyn Dever—had aged out of consideration, resulting in a reset of candidates.
+Around 105 actors were considered; the producers sought a performer who could portray a resourceful, quirky, and potentially violent character.
+David Benioff and D. B. Weiss—showrunners of Game of Thrones, in which Ramsey had a recurring role—assured the producers of Ramsey's talent; they secured the role less than a month later, receiving the news during production on a different project.
+They were aware of the games but encouraged not to play it to avoid replicating Johnson's performance; they watched gameplay on YouTube to "get a sense of it", wanting their performance to be reminiscent of the games without copying them.